armory/docs/content/en/cd-as-a-service/setup/quickstart.md

 You name your agent during the installation process.
 This guide references that name as `<my-agent-identifier>`.

-## Deploy the example app
+## Deploy the sample app

-Armory's [`potato-facts` example app](https://github.com/armory-io/potato-facts-go) is a simple web app.
+Armory's [`potato-facts` sample app](https://github.com/armory-io/potato-facts-go) is a simple web app.
 The UI polls the API backend for facts about potatoes and renders them for users.

 ### First deployment